Monument to Nicola Spedalieri

-The Monument to Nicola Spedalieri is a memorial statue to an 18th-century priest and political theorist (140–1795); the statue was installed in 1903 at the Piazza Forza Cesarini along the Corso Vittorio Emanuele II in central Rome, Italy.
+The Monument to Nicola Spedalieri is a memorial statue to an 18th-century priest and political theorist (140–1795); the statue was installed in 1903 at the Piazza Sforza Cesarini along the Corso Vittorio Emanuele II in central Rome, Italy.
 Spedalieri and his ideas, and thus the monument, have been variously disputed or celebrated by different factions.

 Spedalieri's most famous work, De' diritti dell'Uomo (1791), had a mixed reception.
 Written as a critique of the Declaration of the Rights of Man and of the Citizen approved by the French National Assembly in 1789, Spedalieri supports the idea of natural rights of man, and opposes a tyrannical law imposed by rulers claiming a divine anointment.
 However, he claims that the selfish desires of human nature need to be tempered by religious authority, specifically Roman Catholic morality.
 The anti-absolutist ideas in his writings stirred opposition from ruling authorities battling the rising Jacobin and republican forces.
 These notions led liberal forces of the 19th century to honor him as the origin of an Italian enlightenment about the rights of citizens.

 By the late 19th century, Rome, the new capital of the Italian Kingdom, was seeking to memorialize the past in ways that celebrated their political beliefs, but also the struggles for an Italian identity.
 The Corso had been widened and flanking areas embellished with a number of memorials to both recent heroes of the Italian independence, but also to historical opponents of the forces hindering an Italian identity, for example, Giordano Bruno's monument at Campo di Fiori.
 Spedalieri was an awkward figure to defend by Liberals, since he had also been supported and supportive in his day of the Papacy.